HiDefTextiles/HiDefKnits/Sproti.md

 approach in Iceland), where the latter does not include selvage stitches as there are no joins needed to connect the front and back pieces together.

-**After designing knit garment with HiDef Knits software there are two possible products, either pattern order for them to work yourself or knitted garment.**

 1.2.
 State of the art
 ---------------------